John-L-Jones-IV/avr-mkb/notes/notes.md

 I understand where the registers are being defined now!
 I could use my own (*(volitile uint8_t* 0Xff)) type definitons, but I think I know where they come from good enough now.

+got avr dude to work... but it was NOT straight forward... thank reddit for making that clear...
+I don't understand ports.

+And you have to play a very delicate game of press reset at the right time for all the handshakes to occur properly.